Cv & Background

 Artist Statement

-Was born in 1997 to a Kurdish-Turkish family in Istanbul, Diren focuses on destroying the toxic-masculine culture or creating transforming solutions in their artworks.
 The theme of “disclosure” can be seen frequently in Diren’s works.
-Bio-politics and the body – dictatorship relationship are one of the areas of conflict when Diren use the context of disclosure.
-They usually use the “pure existence” of their own body relating it to the public nudism.
+Bio-politics, the body – dictatorship relationship and censorship are some of the areas of conflict when Diren use the context of disclosure.
+They usually use the “pure existence” of their own body relating it to public nudism.
+In their work they focus on body politics and investigates their physical limits.
+Reinterpreting and/or politicising traditional rituals and cultural motifs are also an essential parts of Diren’s art practice.

-As an artist working in the public space, Diren creates new ways of encountering and new ways of communicating with the audience.
-So the art / action space is often the streets where Diren can easily find the participation and interaction they need.
+As an artist working in the public space, Diren creates new ways of encountering and communicating with the audience .
+So their art / action space is often the public space where Diren can easily find the spontaneous interactions.
 One of the main purposes of Diren is to change, reconstruct or sometimes destroy social codes.
-Therefore, the liberating aspect in which Diren places the audience in the new ways of encountering and interactive spaces are the major factors.
-Diren continually explores aesthetic ways of doing this within the framework of community and participatory art.
+Therefore, the liberating aspect that Diren places the spectator in interactive spaces constitutes an essential factor.
+Diren continually explores new aesthetic ways of doing this through artistic interventions, installations and participatory art.